-Backward Error Analysis The second and less obvious question that we want to investigate is the following.
-Given the result of the computation \hat{y} - can we express \hat{y} as the exact solution of a mathematical problem for slightly disturbed data?
+The second and less obvious question that we want to investigate is the following.
+Given the result of the computation \hat{y} - can we express \hat{y} as the exact solution of a mathematical problem for slightly perturbed data?
 That means: